yihui/blogdown-jekyll/README.md

 ---

-This is a minimal example of a Jekyll-based website using **knitr** and R Markdown.
-The interesting bit of this repo is that you can actually serve the Jekyll website locally with R, and R Markdown posts can be compiled automatically, with the web pages automatically refreshed as well.
+This is a minimal example of a Jekyll-based website using **knitr** and R Markdown, briefly documented at <https://bookdown.org/yihui/blogdown/jekyll.html>.
+The interesting bit of this repo is that you can actually serve the
+Jekyll website locally with R, and R Markdown posts can be compiled automatically, with the web pages automatically refreshed as well.